DavidBSauer/OGT_prediction/README.md

 If you're on another OS, install all the python packages.
 Then install bedtools, tRNAscan-SE, barrnap, and prodigal; and all their dependencies.
 Create a file called external_tools.txt listing bedtools, tRNAscan-SE, barrnap, and prodigal tab separated from the absolute path for each executable.
 Copy this external_tools.txt file into the feature_calculation and prediction directories.

 ### OGT Data
 To calculate regressions, a species_trait file (tab delimited) is required.
-The species_OGT file used for calculating regression in  Sauer & Wang (2019) and found here, was originally published in Sauer et al. (2015).
+The species_OGT file used for calculating regression in Sauer & Wang (2019) was originally published in Sauer et al. (2015).
 The species_OGT file is named "all_merged_12_10_2012.txt" and found within http://www.med.nyu.edu/skirball-lab/dwanglab/files/thermostability_v1.1.tar.gz.
-If new regression are calcuated using that species-OGT file, please cite: Sauer et al. Rapid Bioinformatic Identification of Thermostabilizing Mutations.
+If new regressions are calcuated using that species-OGT file, please cite: Sauer et al. Rapid Bioinformatic Identification of Thermostabilizing Mutations.
 Biophysical Journal (2015) https://doi.org/10.1016/j.bpj.2015.07.026.

 ## Demonstration
 This uses the previously computed regression models to predict OGTs for a few species.
 Start within the prediction directory.